cogsec-collaborative/stix-enhancement-proposals/README.md

-# stix-extensions-demo
+# STIX Enhancement Proposals (SEPs)
-For mocking up how STIX2 extensions will work.
+For demonstrating how SEPs might work.

 # What is the problem we're trying to solve?
 ## tl;dr
-The goal of the STIX2 Extension Process is to establish a mechanism for folks to suggest their ideas in a common structure, recruit others to help, and iterate on bleeding-edge stuff in an interoperable manner without degrading the ecosystem of production tools that only expect CS/CSD level inputs.
+SEPs are intended to establish a mechanism for folks to suggest their ideas in a common structure, recruit others to help, and iterate on bleeding-edge stuff in an interoperable manner without degrading the ecosystem of production tools that only expect CS/CSD level inputs.

 It's not just enough having a great idea.
 For that idea to translate into reality, you have to educate your fellow TC participants, recruit